braathen/qlikoauth/README.md

 ----

 * OAuth 2.0 should only be implemented using SSL/TLS only!
 * Proper certificates needs to be used and converted to .pem format and copied to the same directory as the script.
+For testing purposed the included self-generated certificates may be used.

 Installation
 ------------